The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges

-\emph{Performance and Scalability.} Participant also critiqued performance and mentioned the need to \textit{improve speed} (n = 6) and improve \textit{parallelization} (n = 4).
-As E2 put ``Slow runs is an eternal pain point.''.
-E1 advocated for integrating solutions akin to Mitogen~\cite{mitogen_2025}, to help optimize remote execution over SSH to reduce overhead and B1 proposed a tag-based approach: ``Having the ability to set group tags for tasks, and have groups of tasks be able to run in parallel would be a decent enough solution (tasks with tag A can run in parallel with tasks with tag B).''.
+Participants also critiqued performance and mentioned the need to \textit{improve speed} (n=7) and improve \textit{parallelization} (n=4).
+As E2 put ``Slow runs is an eternal pain point.''
+E1 advocated for integrating solutions akin to Mitogen~\cite{mitogen_2025}, to help optimize remote execution over SSH to reduce overhead and B1 proposed a tag-based approach: ``Having the ability to set group tags for tasks, and have groups of tasks be able to run in parallel''.